isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

       - Proposed business name
       - Description of main business activities
       - Particulars of business owners and representatives (if applicable)
-  - title: Apply for Limited Partnership Name
+  - title: Apply for Business Name - Limited Partnership
     content: |
       Here's what you need to know to apply for a Limited Partnership name.